Julius Streicher: Rise of Der Stürmer

 Streicher's publishing firm also released three antisemitic books for children, including the 1938 Der Giftpilz (translated into English as The Toadstool or The Poisonous Mushroom), one of the most widespread pieces of propaganda, which warned about the supposed dangers Jews posed by using the metaphor of an attractive yet deadly mushroom.
-Late in 1936 Streicher also issued Trust No Fox on his Green Heath and No Jew on his Oath, an infamously anti-Semitic children's picture book by the 18-year-old Elvira Bauer.
+Late in 1936 Streicher also issued Trust No Fox on his Green Heath and No Jew on his Oath, an infamously antisemitic children's picture book by the 18-year-old Elvira Bauer.
 In the book the Jews are depicted as "children of the devil" and Streicher as the great educator and a hero of all German children.

 Streicher did not limit his vituperative attacks to Jews themselves but also launched them against those he perceived as insufficiently hostile towards Jews.
-For example, he dismissed Mussolini as a Jewish lackey for not being anti-Semitic enough.
-Between 1935 and the end of the Second World War, upwards of 6,500 people were identified and denounced in Der Stürmer for not being sufficiently anti-Semitic.
+For example, he dismissed Mussolini as a Jewish lackey for not being antisemitic enough.
+Between 1935 and the end of the Second World War, upwards of 6,500 people were identified and denounced in Der Stürmer for not being sufficiently antisemitic.

 Streicher in power

 In July 1932, Streicher was elected as a deputy of the Reichstag from electoral constituency 26, Franconia, a seat that he would hold throughout the Nazi regime.
+Following the August 1932 World Jewish Congress meeting in Geneva, Streicher declared that the Protocols of the Elders of Zion had been realized and that Jews controlled the government of Franz von Papen.

 In April 1933, after Nazi control of the German state apparatus gave the Gauleiters enormous power, Streicher organised a one-day boycott of Jewish businesses which was used as a dress-rehearsal for other antisemitic commercial measures.
 As he consolidated his hold on power, he came to more or less rule the city of Nuremberg and his Gau Franken, and boasted that every Jew had been removed from Hersbruck.
 Among the nicknames provided by his enemies were "King of Nuremberg" and the "Beast of Franconia."
 Because of his role as Gauleiter of Franconia, he also gained the nickname of Frankenführer.
+In June 1933, Streicher predicted the death of all German Jews if a war occurred.

 Streicher became a member of the SA on 27 January 1934 with the rank of SA-Gruppenführer and was promoted to SA-Obergruppenführer on 9 November 1937.
 On 6 September 1935, Hitler named him to the Academy for German Law.
 The New York Times decried this action with the headline: "Reich Honors Streicher.
 Anti-Semitic Leader is Named to Academy for German Law."